AXWTV/Hyprland-DotFiles/README.md

 - [`MORE INFO HERE`](https://github.com/AXWTV/Hyprland-DotFiles/wiki)
 > [!Note]
 > The auto copy script will create backups of intended folders to be copied.
 However, still a good idea to manually backup just incase script failed to backup!
-- ~/.config (alacritty btop cava hypr kitty rofi swappy swaylock swaync waybar wlogout) - These are folders to be copied.
+- ~/.config (ags alacritty btop cava hypr kitty rofi swappy swaylock swaync waybar wlogout) - These are folders to be copied.
 - ~/Pictures/wallpapers - Will be backed up
 - clone this repo by using git.
 Change directory, make executable and run the script
 ```bash